FAQs for Health Plans

 How/when can I add or drop health/dental/vision insurance coverage?

 Generally, you can only add or drop health, dental and/or vision insurance coverage during our plans' open enrollment period, which is from April to May each year for a June 1st effective date.
-However, if a change in your or your spouse's employment or a change of family status occurs, such as marriage, divorce, birth, or death, then coverage may be added or dropped during the plan year provided the request is made within 30 days of the change and provided the appropriate paperwork is received from you.
+However, if a change in your or your spouse's employment or qualifying life event, such as marriage, divorce, birth, or death, then coverage may be added or dropped during the plan year provided the request is made within 30 days of the change and provided the appropriate paperwork is received from you.

 Is my doctor/dentist participating in our healthcare/dental plans?